Sulaymon333/assignment-2/README.md

 ## Demo

-You can see the live demo of the App here:
+You can see the live demo of the website here:

 [(https://sulaymon333.github.io/cloning-a-responsive-website-HTML-CSS/)](https://sulaymon333.github.io/cloning-a-responsive-website-HTML-CSS/)